Possible Impossibility – The Race to Zero Latency

 Here are few quick results for whoever that is looking to get a ballpark numbers what were the results without diving into the details presented below:

 The Application Building Blocks

-With a database you will be using a JDBC driver, setting up a connection pool, generating relevant SQL statement, reading data from the database over the wire, mapping results to Objects, and probably using some transaction manger to coordinate the enter flow.
-In some situations you might be using stored procedures, triggers or even some messaging based systems (JMS) or parallel execution tools (hadoop).
-The usual classic multi-tier known architecture.
+With a database you will be using a JDBC driver, setting up a connection pool, generating relevant SQL statement, reading data from the database over the wire, mapping results to Objects, and probably using some transaction manager to coordinate the entering flow.
+In some situations you might be using stored procedures, triggers or even some messaging based systems (JMS) or parallel execution tools (Hadoop).
+The usual classic multi-tier knew architecture.
 Nothing you are not familiar with.
 Every data access routine will drag some data transformation, serialization and network calls.
 This is expensive and impacts the overall application end 2 end latency in a dramatic manner.

-How we will be implementing this with a IMDG?
+How will we be implementing this with an IMDG?

 Here is how the above basic activities will be performed using IMDG: